SamMed05/sm_blog/_posts/2021-06-11-hello-world.markdown

 #### What will be written in this blog?
 I really wanted to share the *tons* of interesting thoughts, hobbies and passions that I experience and possess during my life, but I never had a good place to write them down.
 Instead of keeping these things just inside me and oppressing this necessity, I finally decided that it was time to take a more extrovert approach and start writing a collection of them in a blog. <br>
 I'm not going to put too technical things and I don't want to use a difficult language.
 I'd like to write something which is understandable and enjoyable by anyone who reads it.
-Also, I'd like to talk about similar things on my YouTube channel, but here I can tell them in a faster and simpler way.
+Also, I'd like to talk about similar things on my YouTube channel, but here I can tell them in a faster and simpler way. <br>
 I don't think you will ever see tutorials in this blog because for that I would prefer using other ways.
 Anyway I could always change idea, time will tell.

 #### Why (and why should it be read)?